-Disaster recovery and business continuity for critical systems are another of the main features of SQL Server 2019.
+Disaster recovery and business continuity for critical systems are other main features of SQL Server 2019.
 Again, building on the functionality of 2017, it has improved the availability of replicas during a disaster recovery situation.

 - The maximum number of replicas has been increased from two to five.
 One is a primary and the remaining four are secondary.